Global control aspects for long waves in nonlinear dispersive media: Well-posedness theory in Bourgain spaces

 \section{Well-posedness theory in Bourgain spaces}

-In this section we present the definition and some properties of the Bourgain spaces which are used to prove the exact controllability and stabilizability of the nonlinear systems.
-Precisely, is well known that the Bourgain in \cite{Bourgain} discovered a subtle smoothing property of solutions of the KdV equation posed on Torus, thanks to which he was able to show that the KdV equation is well-posed in the space $H^s(\mathbb{T})$, for any $s\geq0$.
-Due to this fact, we will present below the smoothing properties to the IVP \eqref{linearsystem}, which are the key to prove the global control results in this manuscript.
+Is well known that the Bourgain in \cite{Bourgain} discovered a subtle smoothing property of solutions of the KdV equation posed on Torus, thanks to which he was able to show that the KdV equation is well-posed in the space $H^s(\mathbb{T})$, for any $s\geq0$.
+In this section we will present the smoothing properties to the IVP \eqref{openloopsystem_int}, considering $f=g=0$, which are the key to prove the global control results in this manuscript, using the techniques introduced by Bourgain.